 - You may lose your entire initial investment.
 The securities do not guarantee any return of principal.
 The securities differ from ordinary debt securities in that we will not necessarily pay the full principal amount of the securities at maturity.
-HSBC will only pay you the principal amount of your securities at maturity if the securities have not been automatically redeemed prior to maturity and the final index level of each underlying index is greater than or equal to its downside threshold level.
-If the final index level of any underlying index is less than its respective downside threshold level, you will be exposed to the decline in the closing level of the worst performing underlying index, as compared to its initial index level, on a 1 to 1 basis and you will receive for each security that you hold at maturity an amount equal to the stated principal amount times the index performance factor of the worst performing underlying index.
-In this case, the payment at maturity will be less than 70.00% of the stated principal amount and could be zero. - You will not receive any contingent quarterly payment with respect to any quarterly period where the determination closing level or the final index level, as applicable, of any underlying index is less than its respective downside threshold level on the related determination date.
-A contingent quarterly payment will be made with respect to a quarterly period only if the determination closing level or the final index level of each underlying index is greater than or equal to its downside threshold level on the related determination date.
-It is possible that the closing level of each underlying index could be below its respective downside threshold level on most or all of the determination dates so that you will receive few or no contingent quarterly payments. - Investors will not participate in any appreciation of any underlying index, and your return on the securities is limited to the principal amount plus any contingent quarterly payments, regardless of any appreciation in the levels of the underlying indices.
-Investors will not participate in any appreciation of any underlying index from its initial index level.
-Unless the final index level of any underlying index is less than its downside threshold level, you will receive at maturity the stated principal amount plus the contingent quarterly payment with respect to the final determination date, regardless of any appreciation in the levels of the underlying indices, which may be significant.
-The return on the securities will be limited to the contingent quarterly payment that is payable with respect to each determination date on which the determination closing level or the final index level, as applicable, of each underlying index is greater than or equal to its downside threshold level.
-It is possible that the closing price of any underlying index could be below its downside threshold level on most or all of the determination dates so that you will receive few or no contingent quarterly payments.
-Accordingly, the return on the securities may be significantly less than the return on a direct investment in the securities included in the underlying indices during the term of the securities. - The securities may be called prior to the maturity date.
-If the securities are called early, the holding period over which you will receive contingent quarterly payments could be as little as 3 months.
-If the securities are redeemed prior to the maturity date, you will receive no more contingent quarterly payments.
-There is no guarantee that you would be able to reinvest the proceeds from an investment in the securities at a comparable return for a similar level of risk following an automatic call. - The amounts payable on the securities are not linked to the levels of the underlying indices at any time other than on the determination dates, including the final determination date.
-The payments on the securities will be based on the closing levels of the underlying indices on each determination date, subject to postponement for non-trading days and certain market disruption events.
-Even if the market price of an underlying index appreciates prior to an applicable determination date but then drops on that day to a level that is below its downside threshold level, the contingent quarterly payment on the securities will not be paid.
-Similarly, the payment at maturity will be less, and may be significantly less, than it would have been had the securities been linked to the levels of the underlying indices on a date prior to the final determination date.
-Although the actual levels of the underlying indices on the maturity date or at other times during the term of the securities may be higher than the level on one or more determination dates, the payments on the securities will be based solely on the levels of the underlying indices on the determination dates.
+HSBC will only pay you the principal amount of your securities at maturity if the securities have not been automatically redeemed prior to maturity and the final value of each underlying is greater than or equal to its downside threshold value.
+If the final value of any underlying is less than its respective downside threshold value, you will be exposed to the decline in the closing value of the worst performing underlying, as compared to its initial value, on a 1 to 1 basis and you will receive for each security that you hold at maturity an amount equal to the stated principal amount times the performance factor of the worst performing underlying.
+In this case, the payment at maturity will be less than 70.00% of the stated principal amount and could be zero. - You will not receive any contingent quarterly payment with respect to any quarterly period where the determination closing value or the final value, as applicable, of any underlying is less than its respective downside threshold value on the related determination date.
+A contingent quarterly payment will be made with respect to a quarterly period only if the determination closing value or the final value of each underlying is greater than or equal to its downside threshold value on the related determination date.
+It is possible that the closing value of each underlying could be below its respective downside threshold value on most or all of the determination dates so that you will receive few or no contingent quarterly payments. - Investors will not participate in any appreciation of any underlying, and your return on the securities is limited to the principal amount plus any contingent quarterly payments, regardless of any appreciation in the values of the underlyings.
+Investors will not participate in any appreciation of any underlying from its initial value.
+Unless the final value of any underlying is less than its downside threshold value, you will receive at maturity the stated principal amount plus the contingent quarterly payment with respect to the final determination date, regardless of any appreciation in the values of the underlyings, which may be significant.
+The return on the securities will be limited to the contingent quarterly payment that is payable with respect to each determination date on which the determination closing value or the final value, as applicable, of each underlying is greater than or equal to its downside threshold value.
+It is possible that the closing price of any underlying could be below its downside threshold value on most or all of the determination dates so that you will receive few or no contingent quarterly payments.
+Accordingly, the return on the securities may be significantly less than the return on a direct investment in the securities included in the underlyings during the term of the securities.

-Based on the Worst Performing of the Nasdaq-100 Index®, the Russell 2000® Index and the S&P 500® Index Principal at Risk Securities
+Based on the Worst Performing of the iShares® MSCI EAFE ETF, the Nasdaq-100 Index® and the Russell 2000® Index Principal at Risk Securities